 As you go about your day, avoid touching your face.
 You touch lots of surfaces throughout the day, so your hands can collect dirt and bacteria that can get into your pores.
 Finally, you want to maintain a balanced diet filled with low-glycemic carbohydrates, healthy fats, and a lot of protein to support healthy skin.
 Foods with antioxidants, such as kale and berries, can also help nourish your skin and help prevent acne.

-To help prevent blackheads, you should practice a skincare routine that focuses on removing excess oil, dirt, and dead skin—three main blackhead factors.
+To help prevent blackheads, you should practice a skincare routine for oily skin types that focuses on removing excess oil, dirt, and dead skin—three main blackhead factors.
 Start by washing your face twice a day with a Salicylic Acid cleanser.
 This specific type of cleanser helps loosen the dirt and oil in your pores, so it’s known to be effective in preventing blackheads.

 Each week, treat your skin to a face mask and an exfoliating scrub.
 Masks with clay or charcoal help to remove excess oil and deeply cleanse your pores while an exfoliating scrub helps get rid of dead skin on your face.
 If you notice that your face gets oily during the day, carry cleansing wipes in your bag to remove excess oil.

 The fine print: it does not contain chocolate chips, you cannot eat it, and there is no fresh out of the oven smell.